-Wednesday evening school can be given by the teacher or administration for disciplinary problems that would not be serious enough for suspension or expulsion.
+Wednesday evening school can be given by administration for disciplinary problems that would not be serious enough for suspension or expulsion, but is more serious than an afterschool detention.
 Wednesday evening school will be from 3:05 P.M. until 6:00 P.M.
 Students who serve Wednesday evening school will be responsible for their own transportation.
 Students will be notified at least one day ahead of time prior to serving Wednesday evening school.
 Students must receive prior permission from the office if they cannot attend an assigned Wednesday Evening school.
 If permission is not obtained the absence will be unexcused.